josephrocca/ftfy-pyodide/README.md

 A quick JavaScript "port" of [Python's ftfy module](https://pypi.org/project/ftfy/) using [Pyodide](https://github.com/pyodide/pyodide).
 It fixes text encoding issues (mojibake).
-Use it like this:
+You can use it like this:

 ```html
 <script type=module>